The Rise of Bio-Based Materials Materials, in the Fields of Architecture and Interior Design

 Applications in Architecture and Design

-New developments in architecture that push boundaries and creativity to heights.
+New developments in architecture are pushing boundaries and elevating creativity to new heights.

-Facades of buildings are now being designed with algae filled bioreactor panels that not produce energy but also help purify the air, around them.
-Like the use of algae to power the BIq House, in Hamburg
+For example, building façades are now being designed with algae-filled bioreactor panels that not only produce energy but also help purify the air around them—such as the algae-powered BIQ House in Hamburg.

-Cork and hemp based materials, for flooring and wall panels are becoming increasingly popular due to their acoustic insulation qualities.
+Cork and hemp-based materials are gaining popularity for flooring and wall panels, due to their strong acoustic insulation qualities.

 Benefits of Bio-Based Materials